nenebird16/BVBontology/README.md

 # BVBontology

-Knowledge graph schema and ontology for beach volleyball coaching and player development.
+Knowledge graph schema and ontology for beach volleyball coaching and athlete development.

 ## Project Overview

-This repository contains the ontology and knowledge graph implementation for beach volleyball coaching and player development.
+This repository contains the ontology and knowledge graph implementation for beach volleyball coaching and athlete development.
 It serves as the data foundation for the BeachBook application, integrating:

 1. **Core Beach Volleyball Domain**
    - Skills (passing, setting, attacking, etc.)